-- (1) Login to the course website and check for course-related emails at least every two days. - (2) Make steady and timely progress in completing the reading and Q & A assignments. - (3) View the course recorded lectures each week as the lectures are posted on the course website.
+- (1) Login to the course website and check for course-related emails at least every two days. - (2) Make steady and timely progress in completing the reading and Q & A assignments. - (3) View the recorded lectures each week.
+The lectures will be posted on the course website.
 Students should spend an average of two to three hours per week viewing the recorded lectures.
+Viewing the recorded lectures is a mandatory activity in this course; it is the essential learning activity for the course.